- About BCED

 Help make technology affordable for others

-Businesses and individuals are encouraged to donate old computers to the Community Technology Initiative.
+Businesses and individuals are encouraged to donate old computers to the Technology Empowerment Center.
 If you would like to donate an old computer that you or your business is no longer using, please check out our donation page for what types of computers we will take.

 If you live in the Twin Cities area and are interested in applying for a refurbished computer, please check out our recipient page to see our eligibility and program requirements.